 Instructions

-• Dice shrimp and place into a large glass (non-reactive) bowl.
-Squeeze 1 to 1 1/4 cups lime juice from 6 limes over shrimp.
+• Marinate Shrimp: Dice shrimp if large and place it into a large glass (non-reactive) bowl.
+Use a citrus squeezer to get 1 to 1 1/4 cups lime juice from 6 limes over shrimp.
 Stir to combine then cover and marinate in the refrigerator (marinate 1 1/2 to 2 hours for raw shrimp or until no longer translucent and marinate 15 minutes for cooked shrimp), stirring halfway through.

 Notes